RedisLabs/redislabs-docs/content/rc/security/database-security/network-security.md

 Once your VPC peering request is accepted, the status in your subscription's **VPC Peering** tab will indicate 'Peer Established'.

 If you correctly follow these steps, you will be able to connect to your database.
-If you have any problems or questions, please don't hesitate to [contact support](https://redislabs.com/company/contact/support/).
+If you have any problems or questions, please don't hesitate to [contact Redis Labs support](https://redislabs.com/company/support/).

 #### Configuring a CIDR whitelist